ThiagoDAraujoS/Unity3d-3rd-Person-Controller-Module/README.md

 _This design choice allows the controls to be more or less fluid depending on the game's identity._

 #### - Input Pressure Curves and Sensitivity
-The system also exposes a curve that remaps how the movement's axis pressure works, _This allows for a finer tuning of the controls, since a game designer can tune how the game responds to the controls in a more specialized way than just setting a specific value for sensitivity._
+The system also exposes a curve that remaps how the control stick axis pressure works, _This allows for a finer tuning of the controls, since a game designer can tune how the game responds to the controls in a more specialized way than just setting a specific value for sensitivity._

 #### - Grounding Check